mheriyanto/MH1DDC/README.md

 I hope these scripts can help students to enter research on geophysical inversion.
 Any updates about these scripts can be seen in [my blog](https://mheriyanto.wordpress.com/mh1ddc/).

-## Citation
+## License
-MH1DDC is released under the MIT License (refer to the LICENSE file for details).
+MH1DDC is released under the MIT License (refer to the [LICENSE](https://github.com/mheriyanto/MH1DDC/blob/master/LICENSE) file for details).

 ## Citation
 If you find this project useful for your research, please use the following BibTeX entry.